DuartBreedt/RadialGraph/README.md

 - If the `animationDirection` attribute is not specified then it will default to `CLOCKWISE`.
 - By default, labels are disabled.
 - If the `labelsColor` attribute is not specified then it will default to the color of the section which it represents.
-- If the `graphNode` attribute is not specified then it will default to `NONE` and it won't display.
+- If the `graphNode`/`fun setGraphNode(newGraphNodeType: GraphNode)` attribute is not specified then it will default to `NONE` and it won't display.
 - If the `capStyle` attribute is not specified then it will default to the `BUTT`.
-- If the `backgroundTrackColor` attribute is not specified then the background track will be disabled and not be rendered.
+- If the `backgroundTrackColor`/`fun setBackgroundTrack(newColor: Int?)` or `backgroundTrackDrawable`/`fun setBackgroundTrack(newDrawable: Drawable?)` attribute is not specified then the background track will be disabled and not be rendered.
 - Using a constraint dimension ratio of 1:1 is recommended for a scalable graph.
 - Currently, if you are using labels you will need to set some padding to accommodate said labels.